Custom Caddy Lego¶

 - start with

-to indicate wildcard - the tls block uses dynu
+*.websiteto indicate wildcard - the tls block uses dynu

 - declare

-with the subdomain name- this is later used in
+@web hostwith the subdomain name- this is later used in

-handle @web
+handle @web - use

-block to define the port to be reverse proxied
+reverse_proxyblock to define the port to be reverse proxied

-can be reverse proxied.
+In this method, only Docker containers that is in the same Docker network ofpubliccan be reverse proxied.
 By the internal port and via container names.
 Tailscale IP entries should also work.

 - this is later used in